Below is the list of areas with class suspensions on Tuesday, September 23, due to Super Typhoon Nando (Ragasa) and the southwest monsoon.

 Up to rough seas over the following coastal waters:

-• Up to 4.0 m: The seaboard of Zambales; the remaining seaboards of Aurora; the northern and eastern seaboard of Polillo Islands.
+• Up to 4.0 m: The seaboards of Aurora and Zambales; the western and southern seaboards of Bataan, and Lubang Island.

-• Up to 3.5 m: The remaining seaboards of La Union and Pangasinan; the seaboards of Bataan, Lubang Island, and Camarines Norte; the northern seaboard of Camarines Sur; the northern and eastern seaboards of Catanduanes; the northwestern seaboard of Occidental Mindoro; the western seaboard of Calamian Islands.
+• Up to 3.5 m: The remaining seaboards of La Union and Pangasinan; the remaining seaboards of Bataan and Lubang Island; the northwestern seaboard of Occidental Mindoro; the western seaboard of Calamian Islands.

 • Mariners of small seacrafts, including all types of motorbancas, are advised not to venture out to sea under these conditions, especially if inexperienced of operating ill-equipped vessels.